dwallorde/war-of-the-walkers-client/Mods/TechFreqsLandMineXPMod/Readme!.txt

 Source music files are available feel free to ask away, available in the discord! or for more content!
 TechFreqs Socials: https://beacons.ai/techfreq

 Checkout the behind-the-scenes vibes today!
 Thank you again for checking out the mod post.

+License: CC BY-NC-SA 4.0
+This mod is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+You can use it for personal play in *7 Days to Die*.
+Modifications or sharing require crediting TechFreq, linking to the mod page, and using the same license for derivatives.
+Contact me at beacons.ai/techfreq for permission for any modifications or changes.
+See LICENSE.txt or http://creativecommons.org/licenses/by-nc-sa/4.0/ for full terms.
+Note: Monetized videos/blogs showcasing this mod are allowed along as with credit to TechFreq.